5 Ways To Celebrate National Employee Appreciation Day

 1 ) Hold A Meeting To Celebrate Small Accomplishments

 Positive reinforcement and acknowledgment have been shown to increase productivity from employees.
-Take this time to really show appreciation to the individuals that have really put effort into your business.
+Take this time to show appreciation to the individuals that have put effort into your business.

-Instead of going to their desk and acknowledging them in passing, you can have a quick company meeting as a way to publically appreciate your employees.
-This creates a fun break in the morning and an opportunity for you to really showcase your gratitude.
-Make the meeting enjoyable, let everyone know that this can be a time to relax and to unwind themselves.
+Instead of going to their desk and acknowledging them in passing, you can have a quick company meeting as a way to appreciate your employees publically.
+This creates a fun break in the morning and an opportunity for you to showcase your gratitude.
+Make the meeting enjoyable, let everyone know that this can be a time to relax and unwind.
 Here are some fun ways you can make the meeting memorable:

 Introduce a breakfast spread for everyone to enjoy